Recycle sweet tins into gift boxes

 Dare I confess we have become quite attached to the boxes of sweets available at this time of year?!
 Our excuse is that surely three mini bars of chocolate from a sweet tin is far less than a full normal size bar of chocolate.. but then we have a largish plastic box left.
 Time to set my mind to ideas for how to recycle sweet tins.

-The empty sweet tins make great containers for Christmas gifts.
-Recycle sweet tins to hold all sorts of gifts, for instance home made body products, selection of homemade chutneys, cheese and biscuits, a car selection of goodies (screen wiper, torch, gloves, spare light bulbs etc).
+The empty sweet tins make great containers for gifts.
+Recycle sweet tins to hold all sorts of gifts, for instance, homemade body products, selection of homemade chutneys, cheese and biscuits, a car selection of goodies (screen wiper, torch, gloves, spare light bulbs etc).

 I have decorated this tin with chalk paint, applying a layer of plastic primer first from Novasol Spray UK.

-Spraying chalk paint is great as you can easily build up thin layers – be patient otherwise you may apply too much in one go causing runs (speaks experience!)
+Spraying chalk paint enables you to build up thin layers – be patient otherwise you may apply too much in one go causing runs (I speak from experience!).

 Cut up fabric or paper into approx 1″ size pieces.
 Using watered down PVA glue adhere to the lid, carefully applying piece by piece.

-Allow to fry and double check all edges are glued down.
+Allow to dry and double check all edges are glued down.
 One finished recycled sweet tin.

 This one is for my sister-in-law.
 I have knitted her a cowl and gloves.
-I love this project, what a difference a primer makes:)
+I love this easy project, what a difference a primer makes.

 The products have been provided free for this project, all opinions are my own.